Thursday, May 7, 2026

 Mr. Madison will cease turning over in his grave and may finally rest in peace.

-The unchallenged argument we endure is that the bicameral legislative assemblies are not commissioned exclusive jurisdictions of law to guard (principles of action), and that incalculable aspect surrendered the entire system to flawed partisanship.
+The unchallenged dilemma we endure is that the bicameral legislative assemblies are not commissioned exclusive jurisdictions of law to guard (principles of action), and that incalculable aspect surrendered the entire system to flawed partisanship.
 The addition of the Seventeenth Amendment, making the Senate elections public (modes of election) like the House of Representatives, captured the All-American duopoly of forever-wavering political parties.
 The primary doctrine of the duopoly evolved into doing whatever it takes to win public elections in the persistent effort to populate the three branches in partisan alignment to overrule the competing faction, rather than guarding the commission of the branch to check the abuses in the other branches.

 No comments: